GSXR 600 Won't Run: Carb Flooding

 The bike was started, and it ran the same - still bad.
 I then thought that I missed something in the carbs - something was still clogging a pilot jet or something.
 Again the carbs came apart, and I thought that I had found the culprit.
 The number three carb's pilot jet looked not quite clear, so I sprayed carb cleaner through it and I stuck a very thin wire through it (ya I know they say not to do this) and then blew it out with air.
 I put the whole thing back together, and there was no change in how the bike ran other than this time right after running it I noticed fuel coming out of every port and tube connected to the carbs - really freaking weird!!!

 This symptom of extreme flooding seemed crazy because I thought that the carbs were perfect, I mean I had the floats set as good as they could be at the time and there were no obstructions.
 Again I needed a rest from the bike.

-Lastly, I checked the float levels with a special gauge from Suzuki, adjusted the pilot screws to make sure that the idle was good (some idiots that worked on this bike years ago removed the pilot screw plugs and changed the factory settings), and then I syncronized the carbs.
-It's running like it should as of this writing.
+Lastly, I checked the float levels with a special gauge from Suzuki, adjusted the pilot screws to make sure that the idle was good (some idiots that worked on this bike years ago removed the pilot screw plugs and changed the factory settings), and then I synchronized the carbs.
+It's running as it should as of this writing.

 I hope that this article helps someone else out there with a similar problem so that they are not ripped-off by some so-called mechanic and that they are not misled by all of the garbage spewed out by those Internet forum clowns.